matrix-org/matrix-spec/content/client-server-api/_index.md

 Too many requests have been sent in a short period of time.
 Wait a while then try again.

+`M_UNRECOGNIZED`
+The server did not understand the request.
+This is expected to be returned with a 404 HTTP status code if the endpoint is not implemented or a 405 HTTP status code if the endpoint is implemented, but the incorrect HTTP method is used.

 `M_UNKNOWN`
 An unknown error has occurred.